Darshan-hegde04/Purea_hygiene_Assistant/README.md

 # Purea - Hygiene Assistance

-Purea is your innovative hygiene and cleanliness assistant, developed for the [Hackathon Name] Hackathon.
+Purea is the innovative hygiene and cleanliness assistant, developed on top-off the gpt 3.5 turbo model.
 This project is designed to provide you with all the information and guidance you need to maintain a healthy and clean lifestyle.

 ## Table of Contents
 - [About](#about)